kr-matthews/cribbage/README.md

 # Cribbage [WIP]

 This is a(n incomplete) single-page application for the card game Cribbage.
-A user can create an online room and play remotely against another user who joins the room.
-Alternatively, a user can play locally against a computer player, or two users can play locally.
+A user can create a game online and play remotely against up to two other users (and may use computer players).
+Alternatively, a user can play locally against up to two computer players.

 If you want to clone the repository, you'll need to add definitions for `publishKey` and `subscribeKey` at `src/pubnubKeys.js`.